DeepakDani/Interview/Interview-Question.md

-hashset and hash map diffrence. how we can remove reduce part?? how more than one files can be access in mapreduce ?
+hashset and hash map diffrence. how we can remove reduce part?? how more than one files can be access in mapreduce ? how to strt all services? what is xml files?